hepix-virtualisation/vmcatcher/README.md

 [user] $ export VMCATCHER_RDBMS="sqlite:////var/lib/vmcatcher/vmcatcher.db"
 ~~~~

-The above line instructs the sqlalchamy interfacxe to datavabses to use
+The above line instructs the SQLalchamy interface to databases to use
 sqlite and path "/var/lib/vmcatcher/vmcatcher.db" on a UNIX system.
 This
-is the only improtant file and stores the older signed image lists.
+is the only important file and stores the older signed image lists.
 SQL
 is used to enforce most of the rules such as unique nature of UUID’s and
 the URLS for the subscriptions, this should be backed up.
 Other
-enviroment varables are documented later.
+environment variables are documented later.

 To add a subscription,